dadepo/Webmuncher/README.md

 `krwkrw (formally Krawkraw)` is a tool that can be used to easily retrieve all the contents of a website.
 More accurately, contents under a single domain.
-This is the perfect use case which reflects the original need for which it was created: Read about more on that [here] (http://geekabyte.blogspot.be/2014/12/a-web-scrapercrawler-in-java-krwkrw.html)
+This is the perfect use case which reflects the original need for which it was created: Read more about that [here] (http://geekabyte.blogspot.be/2014/12/a-web-scrapercrawler-in-java-krwkrw.html)

 `krwkrw` is available via Maven central, and you can easily drop it into your project with this coordinates: